Back to Insights

 **4. You're Cost-Conscious**

-- RAG typically costs less per query
+- RAG typically costs less per query (verify with the latest pricing models)

 - No expensive training runs required